-Annexure 2.9 Additional Registration Documents
+Annexure 2.10 Additional Registration Documents

-S No. Document Signing Authority 1 Memorandum and Articles of Association or any other equivalent formation document To be Notarised by a Notary Public OR certified by a Foreign Multi National Bank (Certification should bear the Name, Date and Designation and the Bank Stamp) 2 SEBI Registration Fees Cat I - USD 3000 Cat II - USD 300
+S No. Document Signing Authority 1.
+Memorandum and Articles of Association or any other equivalent formation document To be Notarised by a Notary Public OR certified by a Foreign Multi National Bank (Certification should bear the Name, Date and Designation and the Bank Stamp) 2.
+SEBI Registration Fees Cat I - USD 3000 + USD 20 (for Pan application) Cat II - USD 300 + USD 20 (for Pan application)